600 South Odessa Ave Egg Harbor City, NJ 08215

 Drinking excessive amounts of alcohol causes delayed reactions, loss of coordination, slurred speech, and inability to walk.
 The brain becomes physically dependent on alcohol to function, so when alcohol is not consumed, a person can become irritable, angry, depressed, anxious, and agitated.
 Do you know the 10 signs someone needs treatment for an alcohol problem?

-Admitting to being powerless over alcohol will help a person to recognize that he or she does not have control with their drinking.
+Admitting to being powerless over alcohol will help a person to recognize that he or she does not have control over their drinking.
 Denying there is a problem only allows the person to continue their destructive behavior.
-When a person realizes they are powerless over alcohol, they have taken the first step to live a healthy, sober life.
+Providing these examples of powerlessness over alcohol can help an individual to start recovery.

 Strategies to Cope With Alcohol Cravings